CubePilot

 Announcements

 Open Solo 4.0.0 Soft Launch 12/29/2019: Open Solo 4.0.0, built from this new consolidated repository, including ArduCopter 4.0.0, is available for installation in Solex, SidePilot, and SSH/SFTP.
 Please for the love of god, actually read the installation instructions.
 The install procedure is different from Open Solo 3 (for the better).
-Go to the Install Open Solo page to begin.
+Go to the page to begin.
 I have not updated the SidePilot instructions yet.
 But if you're already familiar with SidePilot installs, the process is basically the same as the Solex instructions.
 SSH/SFTP instructions are updated as well for those who love their keyboards.

 Version Numbers Notes - ArduCopter 4.0 & Open Solo 4.0: The fact that both are version 4 is completely coincidence, so don't read into that too much*.